-The overall stock structure is extreme in some respects.
-While the fishable proportion of the survey biomass is, in total, a little over the lower quartile of the foregoing 20 years, the female biomass is high as a proportion both of the survey and of the fishable biomasses, while the biomass of fishable males is low, the stock appearing deficient in these length classes.
+The Fishable proportion of the survey biomass is below the mean of the foregoing 20 years, and female biomass is high as a proportion both of the survey and of the fishable biomass in both regions, while the biomass of fishable males is low, the stock appearing deficient in these length classes.
 That the spawning stock should compose a high proportion of the total survey biomass makes the stock sensitive to fishing pressure: short-term recruitment to the spawning stock is likely to be low.